mbmedhurst/Burgers/README.md

 - The text input field and submit button are created using regular html.

 ## What Works, What Doesn't
-- Displaying the new (or not devoured) burgers is working
+- Displaying the new (or not devoured) burgers is working, although for some reason it is holding the place of the devoured burgers, so when you add a new burger, it leaves space where there used to be burgers that have been since been devoured
-- Displaying the devoured burgers at the same time is not working - I don't know if it's an asynch issue or maybe you can't do two GET requests simultaneously
+- Displaying the devoured burgers at the same time is not working - something with my {{#if}} condition in my handlebars index file.
+I looked at a lot of git repos for this assignment and they all seem to use this format so not sure why mine isn't working
 - If you comment out the GET request for new burgers (isDevoured = false) then the GET request for devoured burgers will work and that data will populate on the screen.
 But I can't populate both at the same time.